 Each value you specify will need to correspond to a variable that the receiving API will recognize.
-For example, let's say we wanted to send a message to an API that looked for to, from, subject and text as variables.
+For example, let's say we wanted to send a message using Twilio's API.
+We know they're looking that looked for to, from and body as variables.
 We would need to format the text template as follows:

-NOTE: The | symbol is called a pipe and is found on most keyboards above the backslash character, \, and is typed by pressing Shift+\.
+NOTE: | is a pipe character and is found on most keyboards above the backslash character, \.